sourcery-ai/sourcery/README.md

 You can have Sourcery review your entire project and make dozens or hundreds (or thousands) of improvements with a single command from the command line.

-To start `pip install sourcery-cli`, login with `sourcery login`, and then run `sourcery review <some path>` to have Sourcery review and make suggestions on every file in that path
+To start `pip install sourcery`, login with `sourcery login`, and then run `sourcery review <some path>` to have Sourcery review and make suggestions on every file in that path

 ## CI & Pre-Commit